-The dissertation director must be a tenured or tenure-track member of the candidate's graduate program.
+The dissertation director must be a tenured or tenure-track member of GSSW.
 It is the dissertation director's responsibility to ensure that the student's research meets appropriate academic standards for the discipline in which the degree is being conferred.